Nicky Doll

 Karl Sanchez (born 14 March 1991), known by the stage name Nicky Doll, is a French drag queen, television personality, and musician based in New York City.
-He is best known as the main host of Drag Race France and a competitor on the twelfth season of RuPaul's Drag Race.

-Sanchez co-created, co-wrote, and stars in Les Voyages de Nicky, a documentary that explores gender expression, the art of drag, and LGBT activism in different countries.
+Nicky Doll is best known as the main host of Drag Race France and a competitor on the twelfth season of RuPaul's Drag Race.
+She is also known for Les Voyages de Nicky, a documentary that explores gender expression, the art of drag, and LGBT activism in different countries.

 Early life

 Sanchez was born on March 14, 1991, in Marseille, France, but also travelled quite a bit as a child, living in St. Martin and Morocco.
 His mother is Spanish.